SergioArnaud/rearrange_llm/README.md

 ## Usage

 ```
-python main.py +instruction='Take the water from the table to the kitchen counter'
+python main.py +instruction='Take the water from the table to the kitchen counter' verbose=false
 ```
 Or check `src/notebook.ipynb`